Click for homepage

 Another rotor machine that bares properties of the Enigma, is the American KL-7.
 Introduced in 1952 as AFSAM 7, the machine was used by the American Armed Forces and by NATO.

-It has 8 cipher wheels, or rotors, of which 7 are moving during encipherment.
+It has 8 cipher rotors, of which 7 are moving during encipherment.
 Unlike Enigma, this machine does not have a reflector (UKW).
 Furthermore, each rotor has 36 contact points at either side, 10 of which are looped back to the input of the drum.
 It was the first machine to use this so-called re-entry feature.

 More information